Skip to content

 Recommended by: Nicole from Nicole LaBarge Travel Blog

-The White Cliffs of Dover are an iconic landmark in the south of England.
-You can walk along the sixteen-mile trail which runs eight miles either side of Dover and take in the stunning views and wildlife along the way.
+The White Cliffs of Dover are one of England’s most iconic landmarks.
+You can walk along the sixteen-mile trail which runs eight miles on either side of Dover and take in the stunning views chalky white cliffs along the way.

-You can also visit two historical places along the walk.
-The first is the Fan Bay Deep Shelter which is a tunnel system that was commissioned by Winston Churchill in 1940 and used during World War 2.
-The second is South Foreland Lighthouse which is a Victorian Lighthouse.
+You can also visit two historical places along the way.
+The first is the Fan Bay Deep Shelter: a tunnel system commissioned by Winston Churchill in 1940 and used during WWII.
+The second is the Victorian-era South Foreland Lighthouse.

 23. Kingsgate Bay